Skip to content

 Layer normalization is a data preprocessing technique used in deep learning to stabilize training data.
 When we train a neural network on a dataset, most of the time, the data is on different scales.
 For example, let’s take a dataset of employees at some company, where the two input features are age and salary.
 Age data ranges from 20–50 while salary data can range from 50,000 to 100,000.
 Totally different scales.
 Normalizing helps the input features be at the same scale.

 In this blog, I will iteratively optimize a layer normalization kernel written in CUDA, from scratch, by learning and using GPU optimizing techniques including memory coalescing, shuffling and vectorized loading.
-Let’s see if we can beat PyTorch’s implementation of layer norm.
 I’m using NVIDIA GeForce RTX 4050 GPU for this implementation.
 You can find full code in my GitHub.

 Layer Norm Math: Under the Hood